chzmnky/TrackballWorks-Loader/README.md

 ## Known Bugs

 The default 'Back' and 'Forward' actions that get mapped to the secondary buttons no longer work, most likely due to changes in the OS.
-Other actions like Exposé and Snippets appear to be unaffected.
+Other actions like Exposé and Snippets work without any problems.

+## Yet To Be Done

+A restart shouldn't be required, I just haven't figured out how to properly load it using the extremely convoluted PackageMaker.

 ## License